 If you want the numbers to show as "certified" on your site then you need to use our widget which allows you to display the data on your site but not change it.
 You can also link to the same data on our site.
 Clicking the links above show the example on our site for the only customer to get the Perfect Score award for 2019.

-Technical detail below (This documentation is still a work in progress).
+Technical details are below (this documentation is still a work in progress).

-Start be asking us for your customer # or see it in the About section of our site.
-This is a 3 digit number that's the last 3 digits in the URL below.
+Start be asking us for your customer number or see it in the "About" section of our site.
+This is a three-digit number that is the last three digits in the URL below.

-There are 3 different end points and they have slightly different params.
+There are three different end points and they have slightly different parameters.

 returns the “full page” widget

-- There’s an option param (Boolean) ShowAwards (defaults to true) that can be used to remove the awards images and leave only the ring widget and text.
+- There’s an optional parameter (true/false) ShowAwards (defaults to true) that can be used to remove the awards images and leave only the ring widget and text.

-- This fragment (it’s not a full html page) uses Bootstrap for layout and styling… it’s, by far, the most widely used framework, so I started there.
-If there’s another framework in common use on the sites you host for our Clients, I can build out a version for that too.
-There’s an optional param (Boolean, defaults to true, frame=false) that controls if the needed external references are included in the html fragment… Bootstrap css and js and the js for the ring widget.
-If you turn off the frame param, you’ll need to include Bootstrap and Apex Charts (external references for both are at the bottom of the email).
-To be clear, the frame param doesn’t cause the api to return an iframe, it just controls whether we apply the external references (you’re either placing it inside an iframe, or our external references will not collide with yours… 2 instances of jquery will be a problem) or, if frame=false, we do not include the external references and you can add them to the page (if not already there)
+- This fragment (it’s not a full HTML page) uses Bootstrap for layout and styling.
+It is, by far, the most widely used framework, so I started there.
+If there is another framework in common use on the sites you host for our clients, I can build out a version for that too.
+There’s an optional parameter (Boolean, defaults to true, frame=false) that controls whether the needed external references are included in the HTML fragment.
+Bootstrap CSS and JS and the JS for the ring widget.
+If you turn off the frame parameter, you’ll need to include Bootstrap and Apex Charts (external references for both are at the bottom of the email).
+To be clear, the frame parameter doesn’t cause the API to return an iframe, it just controls whether we apply the external references (you’re either placing it inside an iframe, or our external references will not collide with yours; two instances of jquery will be a problem) or, if frame=false, we do not include the external references and you can add them to the page (if not already there)

-- If your site already has Bootstrap (pretty common), then you can turn off the frame param and just add the Apex Charts js file.
-There is one more optional param to control which version of Bootstrap it’s targeting….
+- If your site already has Bootstrap (pretty common), then you can turn off the frame parameter and just add the Apex Charts JS file.
+There is one more optional parameter to control which version of Bootstrap it’s targeting.
 Not used at all if frame = true, but if you have your own Bootstrap references, you can use bsversion=4 (4 or 3 are the only acceptable values) so that the proper classes will get applied.

 - CustomerNumber (required)